Life Cycle Analysis (LCA), Ecodesign and EP&L

 - Determine your significant life-cycle environmental aspects in the realm of ISO14001:2015

-What our customers value
+What our partners value

-“We were working on measuring Corporate Social Responsibility levels when we contacted Philips Innovation Services Environment and Safety, who have a high level of environmental awareness and a good track record.
+“We were working on measuring Corporate Social Responsibility levels when we contacted Philips Innovation Services Environment, Health and Safety, who have a high level of environmental awareness and a good track record.
 Their team started the Sustainability Scan followed by Life Cycle Assessments, and was attentive to our needs throughout the process.”

 Henk van Houtum